pymupdf/PyMuPDF/docs/recipes-stories.rst

 * Based on a few global parameters, areas on each page are identified, that can be used to receive text layouted by a Story.
-* These global parameters are not stored anywhere in the target PDF and must therefore be provided in some way.
+* These global parameters are not stored anywhere in the target PDF and must therefore be provided in some way:

   - The width of the border(s) on each page.
   - The fontsize to use for text.
 This value determines whether the provided text will fit in the empty spaces of the (fixed) pages of target PDF.
 It